notmarshmllow/Bug-Hunting-With-Bash/README.md

 **Requirements**

-Following tools are required to use the script :
+Following tools are required to use the scripts :

 `Sublist3r , Assetfinder , Subfinder , waybackurls , gau , gf , nuclei , LinkFinder , SecretFinder , Oralyzer`
+Please set the path for following tools in the scripts - Sublist3r , LinkFinder , SecretFinder and Oralyzer.

 Feel free to submit your one-liners / scripts for making Reconnaissance better.